juntang1129/juntang1129.github.io/_pages/cv.md

   </div>
 </div>
 <div style="margin-top: -0.7em;"></div>
-- Studied how the Martian photoperiod affects the mammalian circadian system and sleep/wake patterns in mice and methods for vigilance state classification.
+- Studied how the Martian photoperiod affects the mammalian circadian system, as well as sleep and wake patterns in mice, and explored methods for vigilance state classification.
 - Implemented a convolutional neural network to classify vigilance states using mouse electroencephalography (EEG) and electromyography (EMG) data.
-- Produced 1 conference paper and 1 journal article.
+- Produced one peer-reviewed conference paper and one journal article currently under review at a PNAS sub-journal.

 <div style="display: flex; justify-content: space-between;">
   <div>